PaulmannLighting/ezsp/README.md

 ## Legal

 This project is free software and is not affiliated with Silicon Labs.
+Silicon Labs documentation is cited only to describe the public protocol implemented by this crate.

 ## Contribution guidelines